- Class Session: 1 days class / 2 sessions / morning / afternoon

 - Learning Outcome:

-- Understanding the Tatin Method: Learn the technique behind the Tatin method, which involves caramelizing the fruit in butter and sugar before baking the tart.
+- Understanding the Tarte Tatin Method: Learn the technique behind the Tarte Tatin method, which involves caramelising the fruit in butter and sugar before baking the tart.
 You will:

-- Understand the importance of caramelization in creating a rich, deep flavor and glossy finish.
+- Understand the importance of caramelisation in creating a rich, deep flavour and glossy finish.

-- Learn how to cook the fruit (typically apples) in the pan to soften and caramelize them perfectly before adding the pastry.
+- Learn how to cook the fruit (typically apples) in the pan to soften and caramelise them perfectly before adding the pastry.

-- Caramelizing Fruit: Learn how to properly caramelize the fruit, typically apples, to get the right balance of sweetness and acidity.
+- Caramelising Fruit: Learn how to properly caramelise the fruit, typically apples, to get the right balance of sweetness and acidity.
 You’ll need to:

-- Choose the right type of apple (such as Granny Smith or Golden Delicious) to ensure the best texture and flavor.
+- Choose the right type of apple (such as Granny Smith or Golden Delicious) to ensure the best texture and flavour.

-- Caramelize the apples with butter and sugar until they reach a deep golden-brown color, but without overcooking them to mush.
+- Caramelise the apples with butter and sugar until they reach a deep golden-brown colour, but without overcooking them to mush.

-- Baking the Tatin Tart: Learn the timing and technique for baking the Tatin tart:
+- Baking the Tarte Tatin: Learn the timing and technique for baking the Tarte Tatin:

 - How long to bake the tart to allow the fruit and pastry to cook perfectly, ensuring the pastry is crisp while the fruit is tender.